Religious Studies Department

 225

 A study of cults in the context of 20th-century North American society, beginning with defining cults in relation to sects and churches.
 Topics include neo-paganism; Hare Krishna; the theosophical tradition; the Unification Church; tragic endings to cults such as the Branch Davidians and Heaven’s Gate; why people join cults; and the religio-cultural significance of cults today.
 Three credits.
-Offered 2023-2024.
+Offered every year.

 Greek and Roman Mythology